TakumoShimo/hello-world/README.md

 # hello-world
-Idk what i'm doing just fpllowing a guide here
+Idk what i'm doing just following a guide here